How to Reset iPad to Factory Settings

 If you need to recover iPad data after the factory reset, please read on.

-For iPad data recovery after factory reset, you need FonePaw iPhone Data Recovery, a program dedicating to recover lost photos, messages, notes, contacts and more after factory resetting.
+For iPad data recovery after factory reset, you need FonePaw iPhone Data Recovery, a program dedicating to recover lost photos, messages, notes, contacts and more from iPad after factory resetting.
 It supports all generation of iPad which includes iPad 1/2/3/4, iPad Pro, iPad Air 2, iPad Mini 4/3 and more.
 You can recover iPad data from iTunes/iCloud backup after the iPad returns to factory settings.

 Download the FREE TRIAL version of the program below to have a try.